Gilbert's potoroo: Conservation status and measures

-Potoroos are one of Australia's most critically endangered mammals, and is the rarest marsupial in the world, but its population has increased slightly in recent years owing to translocations.
+Gilbert's potoroo is one of Australia's most critically endangered mammals, and is the rarest marsupial in the world, but its population has increased slightly in recent years owing to translocations.
 The wild population at Mt Gardner was 30 in 2005, but by 2015 had reduced to 15 (this was after some animals had been translocated).
 In 2011 the population was estimated to be 70 individuals.
 As of March 2022, it was estimated to be around 100.

 After the rediscovery of Gilbert's potoroo, additional specimens were immediately taken into captivity to try to help to promote more young to be born to help increase the population.
 A few young were born in the first few years, but then breeding stopped due to age differences and a history of balanoposthitis, a disease that affects the male potoroo's penis and causes inflammation and ulceration if left untreated.
 This problem exists among the wild population; captive males are treated with antibiotics.

-In 2001, the Gilbert's Potoroo Action Group was formed to help in the education and public awareness of the potoroos.
+In November 2001, the Gilbert's Potoroo Action Group was formed to help in the education and public awareness of the potoroos.
 The group also helps with raising funds for their research and captive-breeding programs.